 Training of the EE1-1.1.2.a model and EE1-1.1.2.b model shared by the proponent has been finished.
 Inference tests using the reproduced models from crosschecker are in progress.

 Observations from validation losses in the reproduced training meet expectation: EE1-1.1.2a's validation loss is slightly larger than HOP, while EE1-1.1.2b's validation loss is smaller than EE1-1.1.2a and almost on par with HOP loss.

+In this version 2, inference testing of models reproduced by the crosschecker has been finished and results are reported in Table 5 and Table 6.